adrianmontes23/SkillsUSAScoresCracking/README.md

-# Version 3.2
+# Version 3.3
 ## Whats new
--- only shows the texas state competittion for 2023
--- more better everything since I learned.
+-- Acually works now
 ## Description:
-This program only allows the distric  competition of 2023 but could be changed by me let me know I'll update where needed.
+-- You can just download zip or executable directly This program only allows the distric  competition of 2023 but could be changed by me let me know I'll update where needed.
 This Program allows you to find someones score based off of their contestant number or date of birth.